GeorgeFlerovsky/cardano-node-get-github-build-artifacts/README.md

 This project has been developed/tested on a Linux system, and it requires the [direnv](https://direnv.net/) and [jq](https://stedolan.github.io/jq/) utilities.

+In the Setup scripts below, the Github API is used to find and download the correct `cardano-node` binary executables.
+Unfortunately, the Github API requires a personal access token to actually download the files via the link that it provides.
+You will need to [get your own token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and write it to a file called `github-token` the the root project folder.

 ## Setup

 Clone this repository, enter the repository's directory.
 Enable the `direnv` environment for the directory.